Test One – Economic Principles & Problems

 1. Explain how Yanis Varoufakis' concept of the twin peaks explains the debt crisis many countries face in Europe and North America.
 (2 marks)

-* 2 questions worth 5 marks each.
-5 marks earned for offering 5 fully developed points / examples.
+* 1 question worth 5 marks.
+5 marks earned by offering 5 fully developed points supported by specific course concepts and examples.

-1. Agree or disagree with Friedman’s statement below.
-In defending your position, be sure to make specific reference to the thinkers and ideologies we studied in class.
+1. Agree or disagree with the statement below.
+In defending your position, be sure to make specific reference to unit 1 concepts we studied in class.
 Be sure to discuss public good versus public choice economics and positive versus negative freedom.
 (5 marks)

 → Analytical vs. Normative Economics.

 → 4 Basics of a Market Economy (Free Market)

 → 4 Layer Cake (Goals, Economic Systems, Economic Ideologies, Economic Concepts).